paweljakubas/j-data-analysis/chapters/inverted-table.md

 ### Folding data

-We know how to selectively filter the rows of an inverted table, order by columns and impose group by decomposition.
+We know how to selectively filter the rows of an inverted table, order by columns and impose grouping by.
-This allows for ending up with a data snapshot having three columns in which two are ordered and the third one's values are of interest to us.
+This allows for ending up with a data snapshot comprising three columns in which two are ordered and the third one's values are of interest to us.
 We are often not particularly interested in three column shape and want to fold third column values in such a way that the result exposes the two columns relation in matrix form.
 Upon assembling the values in a matrix form we need to take care of missing values.